-Accept when it doesn’t.
-Accept when all the dreaming leads to starting projects and quitting them when you realize it’s more than you can handle.
-Accept when your heart is in the right place and your brain tells you to own something that wasn’t meant for you.
-Accept when you become so motivated to find answers you end up becoming an “expert” in something you don’t actually want to be an expert in.
-Accept when you see just how things “should” be and tell yourself you can turn that “should” into a “could.”
+Except when it doesn’t, and when all the dreaming leads to starting projects and quitting them when you realize it’s more than you can handle.
+When your heart is in the right place and your brain tells you to own something that wasn’t meant for you.
+Except when you become so motivated to find answers you end up becoming an “expert” in something you don’t actually want to be an expert in.
+When you see just how things “should” be and tell yourself you can turn that “should” into a “could.”
 And then you realize that all the “shoulding” in the world won’t equal true change.

 Through the past few months, I’ve been dealt a lot of door slams on something I was convinced (I even had my therapist convinced) was for me.
 My big dream.
 A business that would bless the pants off myself and anyone who entered the doors.
 Reality?
 It’s an awesome concept.
 And it’s too big.
 It’s not mine to carry.
 Yet.
 There’s not enough of me to do it well and still be a special needs and adoptive Mama.
 Not the mom our deserve.
 And in lieu, not the wife Tim deserves.

 What do we do when all our personal dreams don’t pan out?
 When we feel so strongly about our hearts intent and doing big things for ourselves, our family and our world?
 I think Ms. Roosevelt’s perspective on dreaming offers more truth.